-$$P_i = \frac{\sum_k w_k P_k}{\sum_k w_k} \tag{1}$$
+$$P_i = \sum_k w_k P_k \tag{1}$$

-where w_k , for each of the k features, represents the corresponding weight on that likelihood feature map.
+where w_k , for each of the k features, represents the corresponding weight on that likelihood feature map, and the k weights sum to 1.
 For this paper, k = 3; (1) a Gaussian prior representing our initial estimate of the track location from the corner feature alignment, (2) a large-scale texture analysis, and (3) a color analysis.
-We have initially weighted each feature equally, but note as future work research into computing dynamic optimal weights based on the filter responses.
-Also, other features can be used here to compute likelihood maps, with the tradeoff of computational processing; we wish to keep our tracker running in real-time, and so select the minimum number of features possible to achieve this task.
-It is also possible to speed up this process by utilitizing the parallel-properties of GPUs in computing these features while keeping computational efficiency [6].
+Each feature is weighted equally.
+Also, other features can be used here to compute likelihood maps, with the tradeoff of computational processing.

-- 1) Gaussian Prior: We use a prior on the likelihood map using the current track estimate.
+1) Gaussian Prior: We use a prior on the likelihood map using the current track estimate.
 We define a 2D elliptical Gaussian in the region where we believe the track is currently located, from the track state alignment stage (E).
 The Gaussian is parameterized so that it is centered at this estimated pixel location and is shaped based on the rectangular dimensions of the track match.
-Therefore, the mean of the Gaussian is the estimated 2D center of the track patch ROI, and the standard deviation in the x-dimension is half of the width of the estimated track patch, and in the y-dimension it is half of the height of the estimated track patch.
-We also label what we believe to be the background (i.e., everywhere else) with a small, constant probability, but still a non-zero value so it is possible to recover pixels in those areas. - 2) Correlation Surface: Next, we look at large-scale texture of the object.
-Using the best-matched track state and the corresponding affine transform to the current frame, we create a warped track image (the part of the image that was stored in the track state, corresponding to the track region only, warped to the current frame) and compute a correlation surface against the current frame.
+Therefore, the mean of the Gaussian is the estimated 2D center of the track patch ROI, and the standard deviation is half the dimensions of the track patch.

+2) Correlation Surface: Next, using the best-matched track state and the corresponding affine transform to the current frame, we create a warped track image (the track image region warped to the current frame) and compute a correlation surface against the current frame.
 Warping the track ROI is useful because typical NCC surfaces are created with the template as last seen.
-This could be from much earlier, and even though the small corner features were matchable, the overall structure of the object might have changed markedly.
+This could be from much earlier, and the overall structure of the object might have changed markedly.
 The strength here is that we have an estimate of how that track image might look like in the current frame (i.e., how it has warped), and this produces a much more accurate correlation surface.

-We convert this into valid probability values by setting all negative correlation scores to zero, and then we update the overall likelihood map. - 3) Color Features: Finally, we wish to exploit color features using [16] to compute a set of "tuned" features from a collection of seed features on the current frame.
+3) Color Features: Finally, we wish to exploit color features using [16] to compute a set of "tuned" features from a collection of seed features on the current frame.
 Linear combinations of the RGB color space are used to compute local image window histograms forming the initial seed features.
 To create the tuned features, we normalize the histograms of each feature descriptor by the number of elements in it, thereby forming a probability distribution function (PDF) on each feature.
 This is done for all candidate features, in both the foreground and background separately, to achieve class-conditional PDFs.
 Foreground pixels are collected within the proposed object window and background pixels are collected within a slightly expanded window border around the object box, sampled locally outside the target area.
 The tuned feature is formed from a log-likelihood ratio of the PDFs: